chengggit/YouTube-Music-Dynamic-Theme/DESCRIPTION.md

 # Dynamic Background

-A custom YouTube Music CSS theme that sets the background to the currently playing song’s cover with blur, subtle animations, and a glass-like UI for a modern look.
+A YouTube Music theme featuring dynamic backgrounds and glassmorphism for [Better Lyrics Extension](https://better-lyrics.boidu.dev/).

 More information is available in the main [README](https://github.com/chengggit/Youtube-Music-Dynamic-Theme).